palantir/conjure-typescript/README.md

 ## Overview

-conjure-typescript is tool that allows your to generate TypeScript clients for a Conjure-defined API.
+conjure-typescript is tool that allows you to generate TypeScript clients for a Conjure-defined API.
 The generated clients provide a simple Promise based interface for executing strongly typed remote procedure calls from the browser or server.